BC PNP Employer Guide

 - Employee registers in SIRS:

 Your employee creates their BC PNP profile using information from your job offer.
+See our how to apply guide for details.

 - Wait for invitation: